Students in classroom listening to instructor

 ABA logo

-Students will gain knowledge and skills through paralegal courses in a broad range of topics including criminal law and procedure, ethics, law office organizations and technology, legal research and writing and litigation.
-A required paralegal practicum will provide you with crucial hands-on practical experience in the paralegal field so you feel prepared to enter a career in working in a law firm, corporate law department, government agency or business organization.
+Students will gain knowledge and skills through Legal Studies courses in a broad range of topics including criminal law and procedure, ethics, law office organizations and technology, legal research and writing and litigation.
+A required practicum will provide you with crucial hands-on practical experience in the legal field so you feel prepared to enter a career in working in a law firm, corporate law department, government agency or business organization.

 Per the American Bar Association, all Legal Studies students must take at least nine semester credits, or the equivalent, of legal specialty course through synchronous instruction.
 This requirement can be satisfied through a live, virtual class (VCM) or a traditional in-person class.